Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-03.md

 bonus.
 Multiple infestations stack, up to a maximum of +10 damage.
 For this to work the infested demon must be level 10 or less.

 The sample encounter has 1 Black Pudding, 1 Evistro, and 6 rupture demons.
+An interesting contrast, because the pudding is going to split into smaller enemies and the rupture demons will join with the Evistro as the fight goes on.

 ### Impressions